 MMC targets an initial investment of £1–7 million in each investee company.
 MMC can support ‘Knowledge Intensive Companies’ as they grow through further EIS funding of up to £20 million per company.
 Beyond that, the Scale-Up fund could potentially provide support.

 Knowledge-intensive approved EIS funds: how do they work?

-Provided some conditions are met, a KI approved EIS fund allows investors to set their income tax relief against liabilities in the same tax year the fund closes or to carry back to the previous year.
+Provided certain conditions are met, a KI approved EIS fund allows investors to set their income tax relief against liabilities in the same tax year the fund closes or to carry back to the previous year.
 A conventional EIS fund, by comparison, allows investors to claim tax relief based on the tax year in which each individual investment is deployed or carry back to the previous tax year.

-Investors are expected to receive a single EIS5 certificate (as opposed to individual EIS3 certificates for each investee company, as is the case with non-approved funds).
-Certificates can be issued once the fund has invested 90% of its capital, which it is required to do within 24 months of the close.
+Investors in KI funds can expect to receive a single EIS5 certificate (as opposed to individual EIS3 certificates for each investee company, as is the case with non-approved funds).
+Certificates can be issued once the fund has invested 90% of its capital, which it is required to do within 24 months of close.

 Please note: tax rules can change and benefits depend on circumstances.
 To maintain KI approved status, the fund needs to comply with requirements set out by HMRC.
 Should the fund fail to do so, it will impact investor tax relief.